 Four hours.
 Prerequisite: THE 1213 and four hours of private voice lessons and junior standing or permission of the instructor.
-This course will emphasize musical theatre literature for performance.
-Students will be exposed to musical theatre styles, literature, composers, and lyricists.
-Major emphasis will be on performance and vocal style.
-Students will be required to perform materials appropriate for both their voice and their character type.
+This course emphasizes musical theatre literature for performance.
+Students are exposed to musical theatre styles, literature, composers, and lyricists.
+Emphasis is on performance and vocal style.
+Students are required to perform materials appropriate for both their voice and their character type.